-In the journal Food Quality and Performance, Spanish researchers describe an experiment in which 53 volunteers rated two samples of strawberry mousse for sweetness, flavor intensity, and overall quality.
+In the journal Food Quality and Preferences, Spanish researchers describe an experiment in which 53 volunteers rated two samples of strawberry mousse for sweetness, flavor intensity, and overall quality.
 For half the participants, the first serving was on a black plate, the second on a white one; for the others, the order was reversed.

 They consistently rated the mousse on the white plate — of course identical to the mousse on the black plate — as sweeter and having a more intense flavor.
 “The white background may have influenced the perceived pinkness of the mousse,” the researchers speculate.
 “This in turn may have influenced the perceived sweetness of the dessert.”